IVSoftware/IVSoftware.Portable.Threading/README.md

 ```
 ___

-Then, following the first example, add an event handler for the duration of the test.
+Then, like the first example, add an ephemeral event handler for the duration of the test.

 ```
-    using (this.WithOnDispose(
+    // Subscribe to AwaitedEventArgs.Awaited for the duration of this test. using var local = this.WithOnDispose(
         onInit: (sender, e) => AwaitedEventArgs.Awaited += localOnAwaited,
-        onDispose: (sender, e) => AwaitedEventArgs.Awaited -= localOnAwaited))
+        onDispose: (sender, e) => AwaitedEventArgs.Awaited -= localOnAwaited);
-    {
-        // You can do this anywhere.
-In this case, someone *is* listening. this.OnAwaited();
-    }

 ```

 Keep in mind that `Awaited` is a static event, and there's some chance that tests are running parallel.
 This means that the local handler will need to be selective.
 The "armed" filter provides a simple way to take action on an event in this method while ignoring it in a concurrent test, and it's already initialised to `"OnHandleCreated"`.